Minnesota Norway Education (MINNE*) Israel & Holocaust Fellowship

 • Concordia College

-• TRIP TO THE U.S. HOLOCAUST MEMORIAL MUSEUM in Washington, D.C. with the Jewish Community Relations Council of Minnesota and the Dakotas U.S.
+• Tuesday April 8, 2025.
+TRIP TO THE U.S. HOLOCAUST MEMORIAL MUSEUM in Washington, D.C. with the JCRC.

 • Following this trip, participating students will be asked to either participate in a community program or host a program (with guidance and support from the Israel Center and the JCRC)

-• Students who have participated in the Holocaust education portion will be referred to a program taking students on a FREE 10-day VISIT TO ISRAEL to learn about the country, and its history, culture, and society.
+• Students who have participated in the Holocaust education portion will be referred to a program taking students on a free 10-day visit to Israel to learn about the country, its history, culture, and society.
 If accepted to this program, MINNE will cover national airfare.
-Learn more here: Jewish National Fund – Caravan For Democracy
+The program covers the other costs of the trip.
+Learn more about the trip, the Jewish National Fund Caravan for Democracy.

 Click Here to Apply!